 Susan feels fortunate that she lives with her husband, two wonderful labs and a variety of chickens on beautiful Bainbridge Island near Seattle, Washington.

-I’m a software engineer in a company in Seattle.
+I’m a software engineer working remotely.
 I enjoy exploring the lovely Seattle area and taking in the wonderful sights and sounds of the surrounding areas.
 Most of all though, I love working with technology and discovering new advancements.

 Once I discovered Art and Stitch after seeing my mom, Susan W. Smith (yes, the one in Addendum 7), use the program, I thought it would be interesting to try it out for myself.
 Familiar with CAD programs, I immediately felt comfortable with digitizing and soon was helping my mom with her classes.